awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Duplicate keys with different case: The condition key {{key}} appears more than once with different capitalization in the same condition block.
+Duplicate keys with different case: The condition key appears more than once with different capitalization in the same condition block.
 Remove the duplicate condition keys.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The condition key {{key}} appears more than once with different capitalization in the same condition block.
-Remove the duplicate condition keys.
+"findingDetails": "The condition key appears more than once with different capitalization in the same condition block.
+Remove the duplicate condition keys."
-"
 ```

 **Resolving the error**